usnistgov/pfhub/benchmarks/index.md

 scales range from micrometers and milli- or microseconds and up.

-The mesoscale, our area of concern, comprises length scales larger than several unit cells but small enough to resolve microstrutural entities such as crystalline grains or ferromagnetic/ferroelectric domains that are usually averaged over in macroscale modeling.
+The mesoscale, our area of concern, comprises length scales larger than several unit cells but small enough to resolve microstructural entities such as crystalline grains or ferromagnetic/ferroelectric domains that are usually averaged over in macroscale modeling.
 The length scales typically span nanometers to micrometers (or larger),